Twin TQFTs and Frobenius algebras: Twin TQFTs

 \section{Twin TQFTs}

-In this section we define the notion of $2$-dimensional twin TQFTs and show that the category of twin TQFTs is equivalent to the category of twin Frobenius algebras.
+In this section we define the notion of twin TQFTs and show that the category of twin TQFTs is equivalent to the category of twin Frobenius algebras.

-\begin{definition} Let $\mathcal{C}$ be a symmetric monoidal category as before.
-A $2$-dimensional \textit{twin Topological Quantum Field Theory} in $\mathcal{C}$ is a symmetric monoidal functor $\textbf{Sing-2Cob} \to \mathcal{C}.$ A \textit{homomorphism of twin TQFTs} is a monoidal natural transformation of such functors.
-We denote by $\textbf{T-TQFT}(\mathcal{C})$ the category of twin TQFTs in $\mathcal{C}$ and their homomorphisms. \end{definition}
+\begin{definition} Let $\mathcal{C}$ be a symmetric monoidal category.
+A \textit{twin Topological Quantum Field Theory} (TQFT) in $\mathcal{C}$ is a symmetric monoidal functor $\textbf{Sing-2Cob} \to \mathcal{C}.$ A \textit{homomorphism of twin TQFTs} is a monoidal natural transformation of such functors.
+We denote by \textbf{T-TQFT}(\textit{C}) the category of twin TQFTs in $\mathcal{C}.$ \end{definition}